GLO Center Logo - LGBTQ community center

 History of The GLO Center

 A group of local leaders recognized a need to establish a safe place for the entire LGBTQIA+ community to meet, receive support, and share resources; together they founded GLO in 1996.
-GLO is now the oldest operating LGBTQIA+ center in Missouri and is the only LGBTQIA+ center in southwest Missouri.
+GLO is now the oldest operating LGBTQIA+ center in Missouri.
 GLO is staffed by volunteers and is open weekly to offer support groups, events, and a safe space for the LGBTQIA+ population.
 The GLO Center is governed by a Board of Directors, whose 13 members are elected to three-year terms and may serve for three consecutive terms.
 Volunteers are organized into committees, where they can hone leadership skills and meld their passions with the mission of GLO.

 Our Staff